 Keeping democracies alive is a challenge in the present historic moment.
 The true strength of our democracies – understood as expressions of the political will of the people – must not be allowed to collapse under the pressure of multinational interests which are not universal, which weaken them and turn them into uniform systems of economic power at the service of unseen empires.
 This is one of the challenges which history sets before you today.

-The second area in which people’s talents flourish is labor.
-The time has come to promote policies which create employment, but above all there is a need to restore dignity to labor by ensuring proper working conditions.
+The second area in which people’s talents flourish is labour.
+The time has come to promote policies which create employment, but above all there is a need to restore dignity to labour by ensuring proper working conditions.
 This implies, on the one hand, finding new ways of joining market flexibility with the need for stability and security on the part of workers; these are indispensable for their human development.
-It also implies favoring a suitable social context geared not to the exploitation of persons, but to ensuring, precisely through labor, their ability to create a family and educate their children.
+It also implies favouring a suitable social context geared not to the exploitation of persons, but to ensuring, precisely through labour, their ability to create a family and educate their children.